mk270/whitakers-words/programme.md

     DO_SYNCOPE_HELP
-       This option instructs the program to postulate that syncope of perfect stem verbs may have occured (e.g, aver -> ar in the perfect), and to try various possibilities for the insertion of a removed 'v'.
+       This option instructs the program to postulate that syncope of perfect stem verbs may have occurred (e.g, aver -> ar in the perfect), and to try various possibilities for the insertion of a removed 'v'.
-       To do this it has to fully process the modified candidates, which can have a consderable impact on the speed of processind a large file.
+       To do this it has to fully process the modified candidates, which can have a considerable impact on the speed of processing a large file.
-       However, this trick seldom producesa false positive, and syncope is very common in Latin (first year texts excepted).
+       However, this trick seldom produces a false positive, and syncope is very common in Latin (first year texts excepted).
 Default is Y(es).
        This processing is turned off with the choice of N(o).

     DO_TWO_WORDS_HELP
-       There are some few common Lain expressions that combine two inflected words (e.g. respublica, paterfamilias).
+       There are some few common Latin expressions that combine two inflected words (e.g. respublica, paterfamilias).
 There are numerous examples of numbers composed of two words combined together.
        Sometimes a text or inscription will have words run together.
        When WORDS is unable to reach a satisfactory solution with all other tricks, as a last stab it will try to break the input into two words.
        This most often fails.
-Even if mechnically successful, the result is usually false and must be examined by the user.
+Even if mechanically successful, the result is usually false and must be examined by the user.
 If the result is correct, it is probably clear to the user.
 Otherwise,  beware.
        This problem will not occur for a well edited text, such as one will find on your Latin exam, but sometimes with raw text.
-       Since this is a last chanceand infrequent, the default is Y(es);
+       Since this is a last chance and infrequent, the default is Y(es);
        This processing is turned off with the choice of N(o).

     INCLUDE_UNKNOWN_CONTEXT_HELP